LoginRadius/engineering-portal/content/blog/live-sketch-through-webcam/index.md

 tags: ["Technology","OpenCV","Sketch","Computer Vision","Python"]
 ---

 Computer Vision is a field in Computer science which focuses on enabling computers to see, identify, and process images in the same way as the human mind does.
+The importance of computer vision is in the problems it can solve.
+It is one of the main technologies that enable the digital world to interact with the physical world.
 OpenCV is a very powerful computer vision library.
-In, this blog article we will see how we can use this library to implement a Computer Vision model that creates a live video black and white sketch of real-time webcam video.
+There are many other applications of computer vision using OpenCV, For eg: Face Detection, Face Recognition, License plate reading, etc. In, this blog article we will see how we can use this library to implement a Computer Vision model that creates a live video black and white sketch of real-time webcam video.

 Before we start make sure you have installed "OpenCV" and "NumPy" libraries in your system.
 By using the following commands: